-Prior to joining IPUT, Niall worked with DTZ Chartered Surveyors in valuation and investment advisory roles in both the Dublin and London commercial markets.
-He is a member of the Society of Chartered Surveyors, a member of the property committee of the Irish Association of Investment Managers and is the Irish representative on the Management Committee of the European Property Federation.
+Prior to joining IPUT, Niall worked with DTZ Chartered Surveyors in valuation and investment advisory roles in both the Dublin and London commercial property markets.
+He is a member of the Society of Chartered Surveyors, the Royal Institution of Chartered Surveyors, a member of the property committee of the Irish Association of Investment Managers and is the Irish representative on the Management Committee of the European Property Federation.

 Niall is a Chartered Surveyor with over 25 years’ industry experience.
-He joined IPUT in 1992 and was appointed Property Manager in 1998.
+He joined IPUT in 1992 and was appointed Head of Property Management in 1998.
 Niall oversees all aspects of property management within the portfolio and has ensured consistent rental recovery which is the cornerstone of IPUT’s strong performance.

 Prior to joining IPUT, Niall worked in the Irish commercial property market with Colliers Chartered Surveyors and Sisk Construction in various commercial property management roles.
 Niall is a member of the Society of Chartered Surveyors and the Royal Institution of Chartered Surveyors.

 Pat is a Chartered Accountant with over 15 years’ experience in the financial and property sectors.
-He joined IPUT in September 2012 and is responsible for all aspects of the finance and accounting functions including risk management, tax planning, treasury management and compliance.
+He joined IPUT in 2012 and is responsible for all aspects of IPUT’s finance and accounting functions including risk management, tax planning, treasury management and compliance.
 Pat is also responsible for the supervision of the various service providers to the Fund including legal,tax and audit.